-Today, we continue our weeklong interview series with the Duggar family.
-Yesterday, they discussed how they manage expectations; today, we'll get a glimpse of they keep everything in order.
+We're continuing our interview series with the Duggar family.
+In Part 2, they discussed how they manage expectations; In Part 3, we'll get a glimpse of they keep everything in order.

 3) Chore Charts!